xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 At this point the project won't compile anymore because the Flutter module needs to know where the Flutter project is located.
 We fix this by updating the `local.properties` file:

-Finally, before being able to compile, we need to tell the Android application where Flutter is installed by updating the local.properties file:

 ```
 flutter.sdk=/usr/local/google/home/floitsch/code/flutter/flutter
 ```